What Is Marination?

 #1.
 FoodSaver vacuum sealer

 There are so many models to choose.
 The trick is to choose the model, which can work with a marinator.
 That model would usually already come with accessory hose attachments.
-The V4440 model below is the best foodsaver vacuum sealer for marinating:
+The V4440 below is the best foodsaver model for marinating:

 #2.
 Foodsaver quick marinator